Vipul1510/Bit-Lords/Enhancement5/README.md

-# Nl threshold 5 degree 4
+# Changing threshold and degree
 In this enhancement the nl threshold and degree is changed to 5,4 from 15,3 this gave an enhancement of 1.7% is observed in sat traces

 The traces used are